Dr Colin Brown| F.R.A.C.S

 Are you exploring Auckland Ear Surgeon options?

-Dr Sillars has NZ’s most extensive experience in successfully treating Exostoses – commonly known as ‘Surfer’s Ear’ or External Auditory Canal Exostoses (EACE).
+Dr Brown is one of NZ’s most experienced surgeons in successfully treating Exostoses – commonly known as ‘Surfer’s Ear’ or External Auditory Canal Exostoses (EACE).

-Using a revolutionary canalplasty “super’ technique which he introduced to NZ and to Ear Surgeons elsewhere in the country, Dr Sillars has personally surgically undertaken more than 1000 cases with consistently excellent results.
+Using a combination of techniques and approaches, including revolutionary canalplasty “super’ technique introduced by Dr Hamish Sillars , Dr Brown has personally surgically undertaken hundreds of cases with consistently excellent results.

 surfers ear